Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 Well, I don't mean that.

-We shouldn't we should let them keep thinking that they can win on immigration by talking the way they were talking about Amnesty is a winner.
+We should have let them keep thinking that they could win on immigration by talking the way they were talking about amnesty is a winner?

 A good grief, ladies and gentlemen.